 JPEG standard is a compressed graphic format standardized by the Joint Photographic Experts Group.
 The degree of compression is adjustable and allows for a reasonable tradeoff between storage size and image quality.
 JPEG format is commonly used for storing digital photos and web graphics and is the most dominant still image format.

 TIFF stands for Tagged Image File Format, originally developed by Aldus that later merged with Adobe Systems.
-It is a standard image format for saving high-quality color images on multiple computer platforms, which makes it popular among graphic artists, publishing industry, and photographers.
+It is a standard image format for saving high-quality color images on multiple computer platforms, which makes it popular among graphic artists, the publishing industry, and photographers.
 TIFF is widely supported by scanning, faxing, word processing, optical character recognition, image manipulation, desktop publishing, and page-layout applications.

 This is a Portable Network Graphic (PNG) format. Сreated as an improved, non-patented replacement for GIF, it is now the most widely used lossless image compression format on the Internet.
 It contains a bitmap of indexed colors and may include an 8-bit transparency channel.
 PNG files are commonly used to store graphics for web images.
 It's worth mentioning that Pics.io supports layers in PNG files when they are exported from PSD.